 The name Valiria is used as a placeholder to ease understanding for human readers.
 This is, … perhaps not obviously, … not the co-protagonist’s real name.
 The reason Valiria was chosen as a name will be explained in Chapter 21.
 Her real name will be revealed in Chapter 37.

 Humpbacks are fairly solitary creatures.
 The normal behavior for most female humpbacks is to migrate alone or with their calf or another adult female (for a pod size of two).
 Most male humpbacks migrate alone.
-Typically during a migration, 50 to 60% of humpbacks will be migrating solo, while another 40% will be mothers migrating with their calves or another female.
+Typically during a migration, roughly 50 to 55% of humpbacks will be migrating solo, while another 40% will be mothers migrating with their calves or another female.
 Pods comprised of three or more individuals do occur but account for only about 4 to 7% of all individuals migrating.
 (These figures come from three separate papers but are primarily drawn from Miranda Brown and Peter Corkeron’s 1995 Behavior paper.)

 For the purposes of the novel, I decided to use a larger pod structure (typically I have Valiria in a pod of about ~ five to six individuals) because it allows for more detailed and nuanced conversation and comparison of ideas.